One-stop pension provision and risk coverage Private pension provision

 • What's the difference between Pillars 3a and 3b?

 Pillar 3 is ideal for saving money and providing for the future.
-A distinction is made between tied pension provision (Pillar 3a) and flexible pension provision (Pillar 3b): Generally speaking, we recommend a combination of the two.
+A distinction is made between restricted pension provision (Pillar 3a) and flexible pension provision (Pillar 3b): Generally speaking, we recommend a combination of the two.

 • Why should I opt for private pension provision from an insurance company?